MicrosoftDocs/azure-dev-docs/articles/terraform/includes/comparing-terraform-and-bicep-integration-features.md

 ## Azure integrations

 You should also consider your use of Azure features such as [Azure Policy](/azure/governance/policy/overview) and how each interacts with other tools and languages.
-Bicep's preflight validation features can determine before a deployment if a resource will be denied by policy and fail.
+Bicep's preflight validation features can determine before a deployment if a resource will be denied due to policy.
 Thus, developers can remediate resources with policy using provided ARM templates.
 The ARM template can be used to create a policy assignment to another resource for automated remediation.
-Terraform, however, will fail when a resource is deployed that is disallowed by policy.
+Terraform, however, will fail when a resource is deployed that is disallowed due to policy.

 ## Portal integration